 What is the Tenant and Leaseholder Board?

-The Board will be a new group made up of tenants, leaseholders, and shared owners who will work with senior Oxford City Council staff to improve housing services.
+The Board is a group made up of tenants, leaseholders, and shared owners who will work with senior Oxford City Council staff to improve housing services.
 It will give residents a structured way to influence decisions that affect their homes and communities.

 Residents told us they wanted a clearer, stronger voice in how housing services are run.
-The Board will ensure that residents are involved in shaping decisions, not just consulted afterwards.
+The Board ensures that residents are involved in shaping decisions, not just consulted afterwards.

 Who can apply?